bi-labor/es-mssql/docs/index.md

 **You will receive automatic feedback in GitHub when submitting your solution.** This feedback includes a "total," which is the number of successfully completed exercises; this is a preliminary grade, and it is subject to change by the instructor.

+**The automatic evaluation does not replace your local testing.** Before uploading your solution, test it locally.

 **Your solution is expected to work in this automated evaluation environment**.
 Please take extra care following the exercise guidelines.
 The automated feedback will let you know if there is some error in your submission; you must fix these.
 The evaluation uses _GitHub Actions_.
 You have access to all the logs and the detailed result of every evaluation on the GitHub web interface.
 [This guide](GitHub-Actions.md) helps you understand where to look for them.

 ---